dmathieu/sabayon/README.md

 ## Set up Sabayon app

-Sabayon works by running a seperate app that will configure letsencrypt for your main app.
+Sabayon works by running a separate app that will configure letsencrypt for your main app.
 To get started, clone this project locally and make a new Heroku app.

 ```
 $ git clone https://github.com/dmathieu/sabayon.git